databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 		- where we were 6 months ago
 			- site
 				- lots of videos
-				- piled up into studies
+				- piled up into studies with minimal organization
-				- minimal organization within studies
 				- "static" views, one presentation, limited flexibility
 			- user stories
 				- [slides from before]